Penny Hardaway ‘is Memphis.’ Can he bring NCAA glory back to his hometown?

 Merriweather recovered enough to return to coaching and Hardaway stayed on as co-pilot, adding a program to steer the boys away from trouble and make sure they were focused on going to college.
 (Hardaway earned his degree from Memphis in 2003.)
 The duo led Lester to three state championships and made a commitment to see that group through its high school graduation.
 Then they transitioned to East High, Merriweather’s alma mater, where a hobby became a promise that Hardaway had to fulfill.

-“I think it’s kind of like, you don’t know you needed this thing until you got this thing,” Perry said.
+“It’s kind of like, you don’t know you needed this thing until you got this thing,” Perry said.

 Merriweather died in 2015 at 41, but Hardaway stuck around for three more years as a class that included current Tigers point guard Alex Lomax graduated with three more state titles.
 In between, Hardaway built a local YMCA team into a powerful AAU program that collected local talent and lured James Wiseman, then the top recruit in the country, from Nashville to East High.
 They won a state title together.